-The consolidated financial position of The Far Eastern University, Incorporated and subsidiaries (the Group) remain strong as of August 31, 2019.
+The consolidated financial position of The Far Eastern University, Incorporated and subsidiaries (the Group) remains firm as of November 30, 2019.

-Consolidated total assets of the Group increased by P1,342.54 million to P15,422.49 million as of the report date.
-Current assets grew by P1,430.96 million, while non-current assets went down by P88.42 million.
+Consolidated total assets of the Group grew by P833.48 million to P14,913.44 million as of the report date.
+Current and non-current assets both registered increases amounting to P597.43 million and P236.05 million, respectively.

-Asset growth is mainly on Trade and other receivables, which mostly pertain to receivable from students, resulting from first semester enrollments.
-There were also increases in Financial assets at fair value through profit or loss (FVTPL) and Financial assets at fair value through other comprehensive income (FVOCI) mainly due to additional investments made during the period, and in Property and equipment due to asset additions on on-going construction.
+Asset growth is mainly on Trade and other receivables and Property and equipment.
+Receivables, which mostly pertain to receivable from students, was increased resulting from current semester enrollments, while the increment in Property and equipment is due to asset additions on on-going school building constructions.
+There were also increases in Financial assets at fair value through profit or loss (FVTPL) and Financial assets at fair value through other comprehensive income (FVOCI) mainly due to additional investments made and positive market value changes during the period